 No matter how you spell it, the tipi remains a wonderful invention.

-A tepee (tipi, teepee) is a Plains Indian home.
-It is made of buffalo hide fastened around very long wooden poles, designed in a cone shape.
+A tepee (tipi, teepee) was a Plains people home.
+It were made of buffalo hide fastened around very long wooden poles, designed in a cone shape.
 Tepees were warm in the winter and cool in the summer.
 Some were quite large.
 They could hold 30 or 40 people comfortably.